laas/robot-viewer/README.md

     baseurl=http://homepages.laas.fr/nddang/repos/fedora14
     enabled=1

-Change the line "fedora14" to your current version of fedora.
+Change the line "fedora14" to the appropriate version of your system.
 Install robot-viewer by the usual way:

     yum install robot-viewer